Helluys/BIMSurferAugmented/README.md

 Click the "insert image" button to see your image matched on the 3d model (WIP)

 WARNING : this is an experimental system.
 The server is not secure and should be used for testing purposes only!
+The transform computed by the server is currently wrong.